Late capitalism: Inequality paradox

-“The Human Development Report 1999 notes that between 1980 and 1996, gross national product (GNP) per capita declined in no less than fifty-nine countries.
-It reports that the income gap between the fifth of the world’s population living in the richest countries, and the fifth in the poorest, widened from 30 to 1 in 1960 to 74 to 1 in 1997, and that income disparities increased in many countries, including the rich, during the 1980s and the 1990s. (...) the rising fortunes of new regions and groups of countries in the world economy, and the decline of others, should not blind us to the way that wealth and poverty are connected.”
+"The Human Development Report 1999 notes that between 1980 and 1996, gross national product (GNP) per capita declined in no less than fifty-nine countries.
+It reports that the income gap between the fifth of the world's population living in the richest countries, and the fifth in the poorest, widened from 30 to 1 in 1960 to 74 to 1 in 1997, and that income disparities increased in many countries, including the rich, during the 1980s and the 1990s. (...) the rising fortunes of new regions and groups of countries in the world economy, and the decline of others, should not blind us to the way that wealth and poverty are connected."

 The Human Development Report 2019 shows what (still rising) economic inequality actually means.
-So the reply to the skeptics is that capitalism can still make life better for a part of the world population, but not for all – the majority of the world population do not benefit very much from it, or get no benefit from it.
+So the reply to the skeptics is that capitalism can still make life better for a part of the world population, but not for all – the majority of the world population do not benefit very much from it, get no benefit from it, or are worse off.
 If we focus only on well-off people in the advanced (or advancing) capitalist countries, we only get a part of the total picture.
 The independent thinktank Council on Foreign Relations stated in April 2022:

-“Income and wealth inequality is higher in the United States than in almost any other developed country, and it is rising.”
+"Income and wealth inequality is higher in the United States than in almost any other developed country, and it is rising."

 Total US GDP still does show growth, but for roughly half the US population, their GDP does not grow much at all.
 In September 2025, BBC News reported:

-"There's a divide in the US economy between the haves and the have-nots. (...)
-[McDonald's CEO Chris Kempczinski stated]: "It's really kind of a two-tier economy”...
-[Ryan Sweet, chief US economist at Oxford Economics stated]: "When you peel back the layers of the onion, it's clear that we have a very bifurcated consumer"."
+There's a divide in the US economy between the haves and the have-nots. (...)
+[McDonald's CEO Chris Kempczinski stated]: "It's really kind of a two-tier economy"...
+[Ryan Sweet, chief US economist at Oxford Economics stated]: "When you peel back the layers of the onion, it's clear that we have a very bifurcated consumer".

-The Wall Street Journal reported in February 2025 that according to Moody’s Analytics, the top 10% of US households by income (who earn more than $250,000 per year) now account for 49.7% (almost half) of all consumer spending in America.
+The Wall Street Journal reported in February 2025 that according to Moody's Analytics, the top 10% of US households by income (who earn more than $250,000 per year) now account for 49.7% (almost half) of all consumer spending in America.
 This contrasted with 36% in 1989.
-The wealthy had been able to increase their spending faster than the rate of inflation, but everyone else didn't.
+The wealthy had been able to increase their spending faster than the rate of inflation, but everyone else had not.